basarat/angular-for-react-devs/00 overview/README.md

 * React will take these new `VNodes`, diff them to the previous `VNodes` and apply changes in VNodes to the actual DOM it has rendered before.

 ## What angular does

+* You create templates and classes (components) that attach logic to these templates
+* Whenever there is a change in the data controlled by an instance of the component class changes, angular will re-render the template portions that need updating intelligently.